Feuerlabs/exometer/doc/README.md

 be expanded with custom components to handle new types of Metrics, as well as integration with additional external systems such as databases, laod balancers, etc.

+This document gives a high level overview of the Exometer system.
+For details, please see the documentation for individual modules, starting with `exometer`.

 ### <a name="Concepts_and_Definitions">Concepts and Definitions</a> ###